-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Globalwise Investments, Inc. (a development stage company) as of December 31, 2006 and 2005 and the results of its operations and cash flows for the years ended December 31, 2006 and 2005 and from October 3, 1997 (inception) through December 31, 2006 in conformity with generally accepted accounting principles in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Globalwise Investments, Inc. (a development stage company) as of December 31, 2007 and 2006 and the results of its operations and cash flows for the years then ended and from October 3, 1997 (inception), through December 31, 2007 in conformity with generally accepted accounting principles in the United States of America.